openconfig/featureprofiles/feature/experimental/system/gnmi/cliorigin/tests/mixed_oc_cli_origin_support_test/README.md

     origin:  "cli"
   }
   val:  {
-    ascii_val:  "qos traffic-class 0 name target-group-BE0\nqos tx-queue 0 name BE0"
+    ascii_val:  "qos traffic-class 0 name target-group-TEST\nqos tx-queue 0 name TEST"
   }
 }
 ```

 ## Procedure

-1. Make sure QoS queue under test is not already set.
+1. Delete the queue in OpenConfig in case it is still there, and check that it
+    is no longer present.
-2. Retrieve current OpenConfig and CLI configs.
+2. Retrieve currently-running OpenConfig and CLI configs.
 3. Validate that device can accept root replace of current OC config without
     any changes.
-4. Send mixed-origin SetRequest.
+4. Construct and send mixed-origin SetRequest.
+    1. CLI configuration consists of the above example, where a name is given
+        to a traffic class and a queue.
+    2. Modify currently-running OpenConfig to create the queue and traffic
+        classes as per named via CLI, and map the queue to the traffic class.
-5. Verify QoS queue configuration has been accepted by the target.
+5. Verify QoS queue and traffic class configuration has been accepted by the
+    target.
-6. Repeat steps 1-5, but replacing on the `/qos` path instead of at root level.
+6. Repeat above steps, but replacing on the `/qos` path instead of at root
+    level.

 ## Config Parameter Coverage